treasure-data/digdag/digdag-docs/src/operators.rst

   An optional explicit AWS Region in which to access S3.

 :command:`aws.s3.endpoint`
   An optional explicit API endpoint to use when accessing S3.
-This overrides the `aws.region` secret.
+This overrides the `region` secret.

 :command:`aws.s3.sse-c-key`
   An optional Customer-Provided Server-Side Encryption (SSE-C) key to use when accessing S3.
 Must be Base64 encoded.